Non-ballistic atmospheric entry: Missile use

 Through the 1960s, the skip-glide concept saw interest not as a way to extend range, which was no longer a concern with modern missiles, but as the basis for maneuverable reentry vehicles for ICBMs.
 The primary goal was to have the RV change its path during reentry so that anti-ballistic missiles (ABMs) would not be able to track their movements rapidly enough for a successful interception.
 The first known example was the Alpha Draco tests of 1959, followed by the Boost Glide Reentry Vehicle (BGRV) test series, ASSET and PRIME.

 This research was eventually put to use in the Pershing II's MARV reentry vehicle.
 In this case, there is no extended gliding phase; the warhead uses lift only for short periods to adjust its trajectory.
 This is used late in the reentry process, combining data from a Singer Kearfott inertial navigation system with a Goodyear Aerospace active radar.
 Similar concepts have been developed for most nuclear-armed nations' theatre ballistic missiles.

 The Soviet Union had also invested some effort in the development of MARV to avoid US ABMs, but the closure of the US defenses in the 1970s meant there was no reason to continue this program.
 Things changed in the 2000s with the introduction of the US's Ground-Based Midcourse Defense, which led Russia to reanimate this work.
 The vehicle, referred to as Object 4202 in the Soviet era, was reported in October 2016 to have had a successful test.
 The system was revealed publicly on 1 March 2018 as the hypersonic glide vehicle (HGV) Avangard (Авангард; Vanguard), which officially entered active service as an ICBM payload on 27 December 2019.
-Vladimir Putin announced that Avangard had entered serial production, claiming that its maneuvrability makes it invulnerable to all current missile defences.
+Vladimir Putin announced that Avangard had entered serial production, claiming that its maneuverability makes it invulnerable to all current missile defences.